 - The Urban Track of the major emphasizes perspectives on human interaction with the urban, built environment.
 The track encourages a spatial and place-based urban perspective, meaning that built form and environmental context provide the conceptual core through which the social, economic, and political understanding of urbanism is pursued.
 The track approaches the nature, dynamics, and human experience of cities by capitalizing on the growth of interest in urban design, urban planning, and emerging urban science.

-All students in the major and minor program must take the foundational sequence in Environmental and Urban Studies:
+All students must take the Environmental and Urban Studies foundational courses:

-- ENST 21201: Human Impact on the Global Environment or ENST 20011 Climate Change, Environment, and Society
+- ENST 21201 Human Impact on the Global Environment or ENST 20011 Climate Change, Environment, and Society

 These courses provide an overview of contemporary environmental issues and the theoretical and empirical approaches used to understand and address them.
 Students are encouraged to take these courses in their 2nd or early in their 3rd year.
 Students must also take a series of methodological and elective course requirements depending on their thematic track.

-Honors: In addition to a minimum GPA 3.25 overall, 3.7 in the major, students must complete the BA Thesis track and receive a grade of A in ENST 29802: BA Colloquium II, which includes the overall thesis grade, to receive program honors.
+Honors: In addition to a minimum GPA 3.25 overall, 3.7 in the major, students must complete the BA Thesis track and receive a grade of A in ENST 29802 BA Colloquium II , and a grade of A on the overall BA Thesis.